yssolk9102/kwk-virtual-curriculum-4/swift-ios/lessons/intro-to-swift/index.md

 => 51.5
 ```

-On the last line of code in the snippet above, we changes two key things:
+On the last line of code in the snippet above, we changed two key things:
 1. We converted the total of the 4 temperatures into a double with the `Double(total)` syntax.
 That changed `206` to `206.0`.
 It seems like a small difference to us, but it is a big difference to Swift.
 2. We divided by `4.0`, a Double, instead of `4`, an Integer.
 We did this for consistency.

-We **cannot** use all math operations on a double and an integer.
+We **can't** use all math operations on a double and an integer.
 Why?
 They are technically different data types.
 Even though they all look like numbers to us - they are stored differently.
 To use most math operations on an Integer with a Double, we would convert the integer into a double.

 Example: